eddiewebb/json-resume/src/content/blog/school-board-candidate/index.md

 But above all, **your vote on May 17 is what matters most.
 So thank you.**

-**Now if you’re interested in WHY** I am running for this position, I’ve included gratuitous detail below, but the highlights:
+**Now if you’re interested in WHY** I am running for this position, I’ve included gratuitous detail further below, but the highlights:
 * This is about community building, together.
 * I have children in the school and I have family working there.
 * I’m passionate about my family and supporting other families in my community.